 The three main cables are single-mode fibers, multi-mode fibers, and plastic optical fibers.

 - Single Mode Fiber

 A cable that has only one strand of glass fiber running through it.
 Its thickness can range from 8.3 – 10 microns in diameter.

-Single-mode fibers can only transmit data in one direction, however these cables have a higher bandwidth and therefore cost more.
+Single-mode fibers can only transmit data in one direction, however, these cables have higher bandwidth and therefore cost more.